 Finish: Santiago or Punta Arenas, Chile

-Included: Internal flights (Falklands), accommodation (14 days), all meals, expert award winning wildlife and nature photographer as guide/host.
+Included: Internal flights (within the Falklands), accommodation -shared (14 days), all meals, expert wildlife and nature photographer Andre Joanisse as your guide/host.

 Excluded: International flights to Mt Pleasant (Falklands), Overnight Accommodation Santiago prior to tour, Excess baggage costs on local flights

-Sea Lion Island is home to elephant seals, gentoo penguins, magellenic penguins, rock hoppers, sea lions, birds of prey and cormorants.
-Beautiful tussac plantations cover one fifth of the island and provide a perfect habitat and protection for much of the island’s varied fauna.
-Opportunities for photography and wildlife watching are limitless and start literally steps away from the purpose-built lodge.
-Besides the tussac, there are sand beaches, cliffs, freshwater ponds and heathland, all with their own wildlife.
+Sea Lion Island is home to elephant seals, Gentoo penguins, Magellanic penguins, rock hoppers, sea lions, birds of prey and cormorants.
+Beautiful tussock plantations cover one fifth of the island and provide a perfect habitat and protection for much of the island’s varied fauna.
+Opportunities for photography and wildlife watching are limitless and start literally steps away from the purpose-built Lodge.
+Besides the tussock, there are sand beaches, cliffs, freshwater ponds and heathland, all with their own wildlife.
 Pods of killer whales may be seen between November and January circling the island in pursuit of the elephant seals and sea lions that breed there.
 Leopard seals and larger whales are also seen from time to time.
 A memorial to the HMS Sheffield, sunk in nearby waters, is also situated on the island.

 You visit here includes a guided introductory tour of the island.

-Carcass Island is a haven for small bird species including Cobb’s wren, striated caracaras (known locally as “Johnny Rooks”), white bridled finches and short-eared owls.
-Elephant seals bask on the northern beaches, magellanic penguins reside close to the settlement, gentoo penguins and other marine mammals inhabit the southern end of the island.
-The scenery is varied with beautiful white sandy beaches, tussac paddocks, rocky hills and cliff tops.
+Carcass Island is a haven for small bird species including Cobb’s wren, striated Caracaras (known locally as “Johnny Rooks”), white bridled finches and short-eared owls.
+Elephant seals bask on the northern beaches, Magellanic penguins reside close to the settlement, Gentoo penguins and other marine mammals inhabit the southern end of the island.
+The scenery is varied with beautiful white sandy beaches, tussock paddocks, rocky hills and cliff tops.

 Day 9 – Carcass Island

 Stanley is the tiny capital of the Falklands, village-sized but with a lot to explore along the sheltered harbour.
-Our visit includes a tour of the city and visit to the museum to discover more about the social and maritime history of the islands, along with natural history.
+You can do a tour of the city and visit to the museum to discover more about the social and maritime history of the islands, along with natural history.